oktadev/spring-boot-ionic-example/TUTORIAL.md

 Select your phone as the target in Xcode and click the play button to run your app.
 The first time you do this, Xcode may spin for a while with a “Processing symbol files” message at the top.

 Deploying to your phone will likely fail because it won't be able to connect to `http://localhost:8080`.
 To fix this, copy [this script](./deploy.sh) to your hard drive.
 It expects to be in a directory above your apps.
-It also expects your apps to be named `client` and `server`.
+It also expects your apps to be named `ionic-beer` and `server`.

 If you don't have a Cloud Foundry account, you'll need to [create one](https://account.run.pivotal.io/z/uaa/sign-up) and install its command line tools for this script to work.